Kriteex/SegmentCA/README.md

 # SegmentCA
-Neural cellular automata - Semantic segmentation
+This repo is dedicated to semantic segmentation project, leveragin the power of cellular automata and neural networks.